How Will the End of Affirmative Action Impact Black and Latino/a Students?

 Students of color, particularly Black and Latino/a students, remain underserved in college admissions.
 For example, enrollment disparities at state universities show lower percentages of Black college students than Black student high school graduates.

-The legality of using race as an inclusive component in college admissions is on the Supreme Court docket in 2022.
+The Supreme Court ruled against using race as an inclusive component in college admissions on June 29, 2023.
 Also called race-conscious admissions policies, affirmative action has been challenged by opponents since its inception.

 "In past cases (Fisher v.
 Texas), the conservative argument has been that race-conscious admissions discriminate against white students," Professor Wong states.
 The cases on this year's Supreme Court docket are a bit different.

-The Supreme Court will hear two cases, one involving Harvard and the other UNC-Chapel Hill.
-Both cases claim that affirmative action unlawfully discriminates against Asian Americans.
-Despite this focus, the ruling of either case could result in the banning of affirmative action nationwide.
+The Supreme Court heard two cases, one involving Harvard and the other UNC-Chapel Hill.
+Both cases claimed that affirmative action unlawfully discriminates against Asian Americans

-What Would the End of Affirmative Action Mean?
+What Does the End of Affirmative Action Mean?

 "Eliminating race-conscious admissions would decimate the numbers of certain students of color, especially Black students, at Harvard," according to documentation filed with the Supreme Court.

-Ending affirmative action would decrease the need for race-conscious admissions policies nationwide.
+Ending affirmative action decreases the need for race-conscious admissions policies nationwide.
 Institutes of higher education would have no legal obligation to consider information about student identities such as race, ethnicity, or gender.
 Without these requirements to improve inclusivity in place, a decline in diverse student populations is expected.

 "Analyses of a ban instituted in 1996 on race-conscious policies in California are particularly enlightening because we can see the real-world effects of ending affirmative action on access to education and even wages on different groups of students of color," says Professor Wong.